AlexisMedina2019/Medina-Valmaseda_PeerJ_48068_Punta_Maroma_SuppD/README.md

 seascape before 1990s and in 2019.
 Coral species are classified according to their growth morphology (Darling et al., 2012).
 HG: Hard Ground zone, RF: Reef front zone of the fringing reef.
 Key spp.:
 ‘reef-building’ species, Non-accretional Spp.: less influential species for accretion processes

+Raw data are available in files "CSV ABUNDANCIA ACTUAL MATRIZ" for contemporary surveys, "CSV PUMA LCC SPACE TIME OLD" for historical surveys within the period 1985 and 1989, "CSV Morphometric_data" correspond to size data of coral colonies in 1985 and 2019 (data from from 1979 were not colected)."DenSpp-Mar" and "Historico.79.85_MarSp" datasets are derived from raw csv mentioned above to create graphics in R.